Grants and Applications

 Human Rights, Compassion, Equality, Justice, Action

-Grants are broken down into four categories (Our Board of Directors will decide which type to award):
+Grants are broken down into three categories (Our Board of Directors will decide which type to award):

 - Micro-match: ODW matches the first $2,500 raised during a weeklong campaign on our site for your project.
 (Micro-match LOI here)